Duality for graded Lie algebras: Introduction

 We will consider the situation when $A$ is a dg Hopf algebra ({such as the dg algebra of singular chains on based loops on a topological space}).
-Our first result (Theorem \ref{thm:Serre}) states that the derived category $D(A)$ of a dg Hopf algebra $A$ has a Serre duality given by a pair $(\Perf(A),\operatorname{pvd}(A))$ of subcategories of $D(A)$ and the Serre functor given by tensoring with the duailzing complex.
+Our first result (Theorem \ref{thm:Serre}) states that the derived category $D(A)$ of a dg Hopf algebra $A$ has an open Serre duality given by a pair $(\Perf(A),\operatorname{pvd}(A))$ of subcategories of $D(A)$ and the open Serre functor given by tensoring with the dualizing complex.
 Here $\Perf(A)$ consists of perfect (compact) objects in $D(A)$ and $\operatorname{pvd}(A)$ is formed by $A$-modules with finite-dimensional cohomology.
-If $A$ is Gorenstein, then $D(A)$ has a further refinement, called the Calabi-Yau (CY) structure.
-That means that if $N\in \operatorname{pvd}(A)$ and $M\in \Perf(A)$, then $\Hom_{D(A)}(N,M)$ and $\Hom_{D(A)}(M,N)$ are $\bk$-dual to each other up to a shift.
-Note that this notions of a Serre duality and a CY structure are generalizations of the usual ones (when the two subcategories coincide).
-In the CY case it was explicitly spelled out in \cite{BCL} but was known for a long time, at least since Keller's paper \cite{Kel}, cf. especially Lemma 3.4. of op.cit.
-The notions of a triangulated CY category stems from derived categories of CY varieties and the Kontsevich's homological mirror symmetry, cf. \cite{Kon}.
+If $A$ is Gorenstein, then $D(A)$ has a further refinement, called the (open) Calabi-Yau (CY) structure.
+That means, roughly, that if $N\in \operatorname{pvd}(A)$ and $M\in \Perf(A)$, then $\Hom_{D(A)}(N,M)$ and $\Hom_{D(A)}(M,N)$ are $\bk$-dual to each other up to a shift.
+Note that this notions of an open Serre duality and an open CY structure are generalizations of the usual ones (when the two subcategories coincide).
+This was explicitly spelled out in \cite{BCL} but was known for a long time, at least since Keller's paper \cite{Kel}, cf. especially Lemma 3.4. of op.cit.
+The notion of a triangulated CY category stems from derived categories of CY varieties and Kontsevich's homological mirror symmetry, cf. \cite{Kon}.

 We next specialize to the case $A=\U(\g)$, the universal enveloping algebra of a graded Lie algebra $\g$ that we assume to be finite-dimensional.
-We show (\ref{thm:supertrace}) that the dualizing complex for $\U(\g)$ has one-dimensional cohomology and the action of $\g$ on it is through the trace of the adjoint representation.
+We show Theorem \ref{thm:super-g-trace} that the dualizing complex for $\U(\g)$ has one-dimensional cohomology and the action of $\g$ on it is through the trace of the adjoint representation.
 This is the main result of this paper and, though its formulation is simple, the proof is surprisingly involved.
 Namely, one-dimensionality follows from a relatively straightforward argument with spectral sequences but the calculation of the $\g$-action requires an application of homological perturbation theory and minimal models for $A_\infty$-modules.
 This result can also be viewed as a $\g$-equivariant analogue of the well-known homological interpretation of the Berezinian (or superdeterminant).

 We also have a similar result for a \emph{connective} dg Lie algebra (such as the Lie-Quillen rational model of a topological space).

 A consequence of this is that the universal enveloping algebra of a graded unimodular Lie algebra is Gorenstein and so, its derived category is CY with respect to subcategories of perfect and proper dg $\g$-modules.
 Applied to the Lie-Quillen model of a simply-connected topological space $A$ with totally finite-dimensional rational homotopy groups, we obtain that the category of infinity local systems on $X$ (or the derived category of cohomologically locally constant complexes of sheaves on $X$) have a CY property, a generalization of Poincar\'e duality for elliptic spaces \cite{FHT}.